 About the Library

-The Anti-racism Digital Library and Thesaurus (ADL/T), a research and development initiative, seeks to serve as a clearinghouse for anti-racism related resources.
+The Anti-racism Digital Library and Thesaurus (ADL/T), a research and development initiative, serves as a clearinghouse for anti-racism related resources.
 Collections such as A Mote in Minerva's Eye, Comfort Women, Presbyterian Women, Progressive Christians Uniting, The Intercultural Church, and OC Cities for CEDAW, Reclaiming Ourselves, Golden Rule (coming soon) showcase people, regions, and communities.
 They are a microcosm of our larger world representing different geographical origins and culture, language group and faith traditions — Atheists, Buddhists, Christians of all denominations and non-denominations, Hindus, Humanists, Muslims, and more.
-Other collections such as the Anti-racist Identity, Racial Imagination, American Identity, Christian Imagination, Intersectional Invisibility, and American Myths offer new language for fuelling the human imagination with concepts and categories that describe the essential humanity.
-All collections emerged from the research and they bring together information resources created by diverse people, groups and projects that are adapting anti-racism to help and build inclusive and caring communities.
+Other collections such as the Anti-racist Identity, Racial Imagination, American Identity, Christian Imagination, Intersectional Invisibility, and American Myths offer new language for fueling the human imagination with concepts and categories that describe the essential humanity.
+All collections emerge from the research and bring together information resources created by diverse people, groups and projects that are adapting anti-racism to help and build inclusive and caring communities.
 The goal of the Thesaurus is to help in the indexing and cataloging of information resources about anti-racism.

 Anti-racism is defined as some form of focused and sustained action, by a mix of people which includes inter-cultural, inter-faith, multi-lingual and inter-abled communities with the intent to change a system or an institutional policy, practice, or procedure which has racist effects.
 Intersectional invisibility, that is, discrimination and oppression in the margins and intersections of society: Class (social, economic, education), gender, language, and race/ethnicity and the role of faith in making the global local, empowering and supporting individuals and groups to act locally while interacting and collaborating regionally, nationally and internationally to eradicate systemic injustice, and enable equity and justice, are of special interest and the foci of the library collection development efforts.